 This principle of concentrating on the essentials permeates throughout manga art creation.
 Every panel is an exercise in choice: size, zoom, camera angle, speech bubble positioning, and type of background.
 Every page works as a whole to control the reader’s experience, particularly in pacing.

-These 15 tips will help you create an authentic manga comic strip.
-Let's get started!
+Read on for 15 tips to help you create an authentic manga comic strip...

 01. Pace yourself